sarkershantonu/hardware/hackintosh-prodedesk-600-g2/readme.md

 # SOLVE, use driver from MultiBeast - High Sierra 10.3.0

 # LAN
-intelMausiEthernet v2.4.0
+- intelMausiEthernet v2.4.0
+- intelMausiEthernet v2.1.0d3
 from system, you should see => AppleIntelE1000e.kext

-# Audio :
+# Audio : Any one
-VoodooHDA v2.8.9
+- VoodooHDA v2.8.9 (from high sierra)
+- VoodooHDA v2.8.6
+- VoodooHDA v2.8.8

 # Video
 From multibeast 8.2 (el capitan) use HD 530 drviver